-Addiction is all too common across the country, and north Florida specifically is seeing an increase in heroin abuse.
+Addiction is all too common across the country, and Florida specifically is seeing an increase in heroin abuse.
 Though government and law enforcement agencies are attempting to crack down on substance abuse, many young people become drawn into the dangerous cycle of heroin use.

 What Is Heroin?